Indian generic drugmakers may see supply shortages from China if coronavirus drags on

 Patel said vitamins and antibiotics are likely to be among the hardest hit as India is a major global producer of both.

-International pharmaceutical companies including Swiss drugmaker Novartis AG (NOVN.S) and Britain-based GlaxoSmithKline Plc (GSK.L) have so far predicted minimal disruption in the near term to their supply chain.
+International pharmaceutical companies including Swiss drugmaker Novartis AG and Britain-based GlaxoSmithKline Plc have so far predicted minimal disruption in the near term to their supply chain.

 “Companies are continuously monitoring the situation and are working proactively to prevent and mitigate potential shortages,” Holly Campbell, spokeswoman for pharmaceutical industry trade group PhRMA, said by email.